-Blood level monitoring of clozapine is advised12 in certain situations, see clozapine section below.
+Blood level monitoring of clozapine is advised in certain situations, see clozapine section below.
 Blood level monitoring of other antipsychotics for toxicity may also be helpful in certain circumstances, where testing and reference values are available.
 For example in the event of symptoms suggestive of toxicity or when concomitant medicines may interact to increase antipsychotic drug levels.

-Assays and suggested reference values for therapeutic blood concentrations are known to be available for amisulpride, aripiprazole, olanzapine, quetiapine, risperidone and sulpiride, although availability of testing may vary locally (as at October 2020).
+Assays and suggested reference values for therapeutic blood concentrations are known to be available for amisulpride, aripiprazole, olanzapine, quetiapine, risperidone and sulpiride, although availability of testing may vary locally (as at October 2020) however the clinical relevance of these is uncertain and routine monitoring is not advised.